 - Avoiding Christmas craziness: Your best ever December starts in November – Kelly Exeter – Kelly’s proven approach to having a less frantic December.

 What are your thoughts on Christmas?
-What makes Christmas enjoyable for you?
+What are the must haves to make Christmas enjoyable for you?